 What external forces can significantly affect this company?

-Rising commercial real estate costs in Northeast metropolitan areas increase warehouse development costs.
-USDA and FDA food-safety regulations require specialized handling infrastructure for fresh and frozen bulk inventory.
-Demographic aging in core New England markets reduces household sizes and, with them, the frequency of bulk purchasing.
+Rising commercial real estate costs in Northeast metropolitan areas make each new warehouse more expensive to build.
+USDA and FDA food safety rules require specialized handling for fresh and frozen bulk inventory, adding operational complexity.
+And demographic aging in core New England markets is already shrinking household sizes and reducing how often — and how much — people buy in bulk.

 Where is this company structurally vulnerable?